 Review of Houseboat in Kerala Backwaters

 Let us continue with our love affair with God’s own country and in this post revisit the magical famed backwaters of Kerala.
-Though you may find backwaters in many places in Kerala right from Trivandrum to Kollam but it is Alleppey that has earned the moniker of Venice of East.
-Indeed these famed canals are the lifeline of most of the coastal and the preferred mode of transport.
+Though you may find backwaters in many places in Kerala right from Trivandrum to Kollam.
+Indeed these famed canals are the lifeline of most of the coastal Kerala and are the preferred mode of transport.
 These backwaters in Alleppey are home to beautiful birds, some action-packed snake boat races but above all for the famous Houseboats of Kerala.

 Now Kerala had good roads and a fleet of unused rice boats.
 Then somebody got an idea as the tourism in Kashmir was taking a hit somebody thought of why not convert the rice boats into houseboats like the Shikaras and houseboats of the famous Dal Lake.
 So one by one the rice boats got converted into Houseboats and were rented out to tourists, who lapped up the experience of staying in them and cruising in the backwaters at a leisurely pace slowly watching life in slow motion around them.
 No wonder Houseboats in Kerala are loved by Honeymooners as they have the boat to themselves.
 But if you are looking for solitude, do remember to check how many rooms the houseboat has as some of them have 2, some even 3 or 4 rooms on a single houseboat depending on the size.

 As we were part of the Kerala Blog Express, we were divided into groups of 2 and threes depending on the number of bedrooms on each houseboat.
 While each bedroom is a fully furnished room with attached bath, AC, double bed and even a study table, it is the common area on the deck that offers the best view.